Barack Obama gets San Jose boulevard named for him

 The renamed street – which runs near the SAP Center, the home arena of the NHL's San Jose Sharks – was originally part of Autumn Street and several others.

-"Today, San Jose has stepped up and created the change we can believe in: Barack Obama Boulevard," Hellen Sims, vice president of the NAACP Silicon Valley, told the crowd, The Mercury News reported.
+"Today, San Jose has stepped up and created the change we can believe in: Barack Obama Boulevard," Hellen Sims, vice president of the NAACP Silicon Valley, told the crowd during the dedication ceremony, The Mercury News reported.
 "This didn’t happen overnight and it didn’t happen because of one or two people.
 It happened by truly a team effort."

 The city council unanimously approved the proposal earlier this year, FOX 2 reported.